tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 >3.
 Image --  Boxoffice for 2020, 2021, and 2022
 > * Picking up the top most popular box office movies data in the U.S. between 2020 and 2022 of each year.
 These data are made from image files and converted into CSV file for analysis.
 Match the data if "movie title" is included in Pixstory data's "Title" or "Narrative".
 4 new features are : movie title, movie rank, rank year, movie release date

-# Assignment : Tika Similarity Test and Clustering
+# Assignment1 : Tika Similarity Test and Clustering

 ### Tika Similarity Test